-Docket No: 3763-09 23 February 2010
+Docket No: 00371-10 20 September 2010

-This is in reference to your application for correction of your naval record pursuant to the provisions of title 10 of the United States Code, section 1552.
+This is in reference to your application for correction of your naval record pursuant to the provisions of Title 10, United States Code, Section 1552.

-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 3 February 2010.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 14 September 2010.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record, and applicable statutes, regulations, and policies.